Nichelini Family Winery: Prohibition and Post-Prohibition

 The Nichelini Winery "officially" closed during the years of Prohibition.
-However, the winery was well known in the area as a source for bootleg wine, even supplying the governor's household.
+However, the winery was well known in the area as a source of bootleg wine, even supplying the governor's household.
 In 1920, a man named Clifford Clark wrote a letter to the sheriff complaining about rowdy drunken behavior in the nearby town of Monticello, citing locals having "good times, drinking wine", and that there was "no question, but what the wine comes from Nichelini's".
 After a warning fine was issued in 1923, Anton was finally arrested on January 8, 1924, and taken to the St. Helena jail.
 Despite the arrest, the Nichelini family continued to surreptitiously supply wine to local miners and Bay Area residents, sometimes through the cover of a sacramental wine delivery service.

-Nichelini Winery was officially reopened by Anton's son William Nichelini after repeal of the Volstead Act.
+Nichelini Winery was officially reopened by Anton's son William Nichelini after the repeal of the Volstead Act.
 Nichelini family winemakers in succession, following Anton and William Nichelini, have been: James Nichelini, Jo-Ann Nichelini (Meyer), Gregory Boeger, Justin Boeger, and Aimée Sunseri.
 Aimée Sunseri was named the Woman Winemaker of the Year at the 2017 International Women's Wine Competition.